 of Social Work (MSW) program trains competent and effective social workers in an empowering,

 inclusive environment.
 Our mission is to prepare social workers for autonomous, knowledge-based,

 advanced generalist practice within an integrated community of scholars, practitioners

 We help students acquire a broad base of knowledge and skills to address the needs of families, individuals, groups, organizations and communities.
 Binghamton University is committed to education that furthers social and economic justice, as well as to developing professional social workers who will become leaders in a complex, multicultural society.

-For more information, visit the News & Events section of our website.
+For more information about the presentations, visit the News and Events section of our website.

 Please visit the Prospective Students section of our website for dates for information sessions for prospective students.

 **NOTE: THE 12/9 INFORMATION SESSION HAS BEEN CANCELLED DUE TO THE WEATHER**

 Beginning in Fall 2015, the part-time program will be offered as a blended program, allowing students the opportunity to complete half of their classroom experiences online.
 The program will offer one online course each semester where students will meet in a virtual classroom for discussions, presentations, and group work.
 Please explore our website or contact Brian Flynn, Director of Admissions and Student Services, at firstname.lastname@example.org for more information.